 - -Try mixing up the above Minor Pentatonic and Major Pentatonic over each chord.
 This is a very cool technique that many blues players often utilize. - -Play E Major Pentatonic over the E7 chord.
 Then switch to E Minor Pentatonic over the A7 chord.
 Then try E Major Pentatonic over the B7 chord.
 Listen to how well this technique outlines and implies the chord changes.
-Mix this up a bit, maybe the next time around the progression try E Minor Pentatonic over the B7 chord. - -Try Mixolydian mode over each chord: Mixolydian works great over 7th chords as there is that b7 in the 7th chords, (1,3,5,b7), as well as in the Mixolydian mode (1,2,3,4,5,6,b7).
+Mix this up a bit, maybe the next time around the progression try E Minor Pentatonic over the B7 chord. - -Try Mixolydian mode over each chord: Mixolydian works great over 7th chords as there is that b7 in the chord, (1,3,5,b7), as well as in the Mixolydian mode (1,2,3,4,5,6,b7).
 Mixolydian mode is the 5th mode of the major scale. - -Over the E7 chord try E Mixolydian (=A Major, start on and emphasize the E notes).
 Over the A7 chord try A Mixolydian (=D Major, start on and emphasize the A notes).
 Over the B7 chord try B Mixolydian (=E Major, start on and emphasize the B notes)

-Note - Use the same key Pentatonic Scale over different chords, more on this later.
-For now just know for now that at times you can play different key pentatonic scales over the same chord - not just the root one.
+Note - Use the same key Pentatonic Scale over different chords, at times you can play different key pentatonic scales over the same chord - not just the root scale.